 OSU helps schools reduce pesticide use, comply with law

-New strategies save money and reduce children’s exposure to pesticides
+New strategies reduce children’s exposure to pesticides

 The OSU Extension Service is working to ensure a safe environment for Oregon's school children.
 Mandated by state law, Extension has drawn up best practices for schools to implement to reduce their pesticide use.
 The plans use integrated pest management (IPM), which employs chemicals as a last resort and instead aims to eliminate the conditions that attract pests.
 As part of the law, each school district must designate an IPM coordinator.
-As of summer 2014, Extension had provided IPM training to coordinators from 189 of Oregon's 197 school districts and all of the state's 17 community colleges.
+As of summer 2014, Extension had provided IPM training to coordinators in nearly all of Oregon’s 197 school districts and all of the state’s 17 community colleges.

 Read more about OSU Extension's IPM program for schools in an article in Oregon's Agricultural Progress magazine.